ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * A nested token, which can be any valid EAT token, CBOR or JSON
 * The digest of a detached Claims-Set

-These are distinguished primarily by their data type which may be map/object, string or array.
+These are distinguished primarily by their data type which may be a map/object, string or array.

 #### Submodule Claims-Set